Iran Reacts to Trump's Decision to Quit Nuclear Deal

 In a sharp break with the more moderate Rouhani, Khameini poured scorn on the idea of preserving the deal with the existing signatories.
 “Now they say we can continue with the three European countries, I don’t trust these three countries either; don’t trust them,” he said.
 “If you want to make arrangements with them get actual guarantees from them or they will also all do the same as America … if you can’t, then we cannot continue the JCPOA.”

 The heads of Iran’s military echoed Khameini’s comments about the U.S. “The withdrawal of America is a good omen,” said Major General Mohamad Ali Jafari, commander of the Guards Corps according to the semi-official Fars News Agency.
-“It was clear that the Americans cannot be trusted and that they will never act on their commitments … This shows that the uranium enrichment was just an excuse, their main problem is with Iran’s military and missile might and it’s influence in the region.”
+“It was clear that the Americans cannot be trusted and that they will never act on their commitments … This shows that the uranium enrichment was just an excuse, their main problem is with Iran’s military and missile might and its influence in the region.”

 The deal lifted the harsh sanctions regime imposed on the country in return for strict limitations on Iran’s nuclear program.
 However the Iranian side always complained that it did not get the economic benefits that it had been promised.
 The United States and Israel as well as regional Arab governments such as Saudi Arabia complained that Iran was using the deal to increase its reach in the region and interfering in other countries such as Yemen, Syria and Iraq.
 Israeli Prime Minister Benjamin Netanyahu accused Iran of lying about its compliance with the terms of the deal, though UN inspectors determined that Iran was living up to its commitments.